mattermost/docs/doc/installation/storage.md

 ## Making changes to storage after installation

-After the initial installation, storage changes like migrating to new volumes, or changing disk sizes, require editing the Kubernetes objects outside of the the Helm upgrade command.
+After the initial installation, storage changes like migrating to new volumes, or changing disk sizes, require editing the Kubernetes objects outside of the Helm upgrade command.

 See the [managing persistent volumes documentation](../advanced/persistent-volumes/index.md).

 ## Optional volumes

-* For larger installations, you may need to add persistent storage to the task-runner pod to get backups/restores working.
+For larger installations, you may need to add persistent storage to the task-runner pod to get backups/restores working.
 See our [troubleshooting documentation](../backup-restore/#pod-eviction-issues) for a guide on how to do this.

 [pv]: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes
 [pvc]: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims